optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   different from scipy, so people who switch over from scipy need to adjust their code anyways.
 - We do not want to rename `algo_options` to `options` for the same reason.

-### On the fence

 - I am not sure if `params` should be renamed to `x0`.
 It would align estimagic more with scipy, but `params` is just easier to pronounce and use as a word than `x0`.

-## Breaking changes
+## Summary of breaking changes

-- The internal algorithm interface changes without deprecations
+- The internal algorithm interface changes completely without deprecations
+- The support for Richardson Extrapolation in `first_derivative` is dropped without deprecation; The corresponding arguments `n_steps` and `step_ratio` are removed.
+- The return type of `first_derivative` and `second_derivative` changes from dict to `NumdiffResult` without deprecations.
+The arguments `return_func_value` and `return_info` are dropped.
 - The representation of benchmark problems and benchmark results changes without deprecations